 Barbados Itinerary Day 1 – Travel, Check-in, Beach and Family Time

 Coincidentally, my cousins from Trinidad were in Barbados for a gymnastics competition.
 Their hotel was 15 minutes driving distance, so we took our first ride in the ZR Van to meet them for lunch at Just Grillin’ right across from the Accra Beach hotel.
-Most of the night was catching up, relaxing by the pool and planning a possible cousins trip.
+Most of the night was catching up, relaxing by the pool and planning a possible cousins trip in the future.
 We wanted to hit up the nightlife at the St. Lawrence Gap that night, but sleep definitely took over.

 Barbados Itinerary Day 2 – Harrison’s Cave and St. Lawrence Gap

 Sunday afternoon, we met up with my cousins again for a day trip to Harrison’s Cave which is an active stream cave system that is 2.3 kilometers long and Barbados’ #1 local and tourist attraction.
 Through the tram tour, we were able to see stalactites and stalagmites and learn that they are actively growing by less than the thickness of a piece of paper each year.

 After eating lunch at Swagg, we said our goodbyes and finally made it over to the St. Lawrence Gap for drinks, souvenir purchases, people watching and dancing to soca tunes in a nearby club.
 DJ liked us so much, I was getting happy birthday shoutouts the whole night.
 If you’re looking for great nightlife in Barbados, the St. Lawrence Gap is one of the best spots to be.

-Monday – Trip to Bridgetown, Beach Bummin’ and Manager’s Cocktail Hour
+Barbados Itinerary Day 3 – Bridgetown, Beach Bummin’ and Manager’s Cocktail Hour

 On our last day, we took the ZR Van to the capital Bridgetown.
 It was much like any city during the day: taxis, street vendors and a mix of tourists and locals seeing sights and moving at a fast pace.
 After many recommendations, we went to the food court at Cave Shepherd for fresh Cou Cou (Barbados’ national dish).